 Understanding that our heavenly Father desires his children to worship him alone and gain the spiritual blessings of doing so, we must pursue a whole-hearted worship of God rather than our idols.

 Step 1: Identifying the Idol

-First, we have to be able to identify if our love for the outdoors is actually an idol.
+First, we have to be able to identify if our love for the outdoors (or some other pursuit) is actually an idol.
 Does it consume our thoughts, our actions, our bank accounts?
 Is it seemingly demanding everything of us and giving little to nothing tangible in return?
-Are the sources of nourishment we should be giving the other things in our life cut off from them?
+Are the sources of nourishment cut off from the other things in our life?
 Are our spouses, children, and others in our lives withering because of our neglect?
 If your answer is yes to these things, it’s time to move on to step two.